kkemple/scienceandmathematics.com/src/content/posts/black-hole-horizons-and-dimensional-reduction-correspondence.md

 ## Implications

-Multiple derivations reaching identical dimensional reduction through independent mathematical routes suggests this structure is not formalism-dependent but represents genuine physical reorganization at event horizons.
+Multiple derivations reaching identical dimensional reduction through independent mathematical routes suggests this structure represents genuine physical reorganization at event horizons.
 The black hole horizon marks a dimensional phase transition—a boundary where spacetime topology fundamentally changes to accommodate extreme gravitational information processing demands.

 The dual-sector structure with $N_{max} = 2N_{BH}$ resolves the information paradox [^16] by providing sufficient processing capacity.
 The horizon stores $N_{BH}$ bits but can process $2N_{BH}$ operations, allowing [complete information throughput during evaporation](/lets-derive-an-information-theoretic-conservation-law).
-Not approximately.
 Exactly twice.
 That precision matters.

 This framework connects microscopic quantum information principles to macroscopic gravitational phenomena.
 The [Planck scale sets all dimensional constants](/computational-spacetime-and-the-rayleigh-jeans-resolution) within the [6D voxel lattice computational substrate](/what-if-spacetime-isnt-so-continuous).
 The factor of two emerges from chiral structure.
 The winding number quantization follows from topology.
 The mathematics flows from demanding consistency between quantum mechanics, general relativity, and thermodynamics at horizons—just [constraints doing what constraints do](/information-field-theory-from-constraint-to-cosmos) when you push them to extremes.